Ice vs Heat for Treating Tennis Elbow & Golfer's Elbow (Pitcher's Elbow) Injuries

 - Your damaged tissue will heal at an accelerated rate while reducing your risk of re-injury.

-- Your knee will have a larger range of motion and increased extensibility of collagen tissue.
+- Your elbow will have a larger range of motion and increased extensibility of collagen tissue.
 (Chapter 9 of "Therapeutic Heat and Cold", 4th edition. (amazon.com link Ed.
 Justus F. Lehmann, M.D., Williams, and Wilkin)

 Our high quality wraps are registered with the FDA as medical devices which meet high manufacturing standards.